Septic Tank Cleaning in Northeast Ohio

 Pumping vs Cleaning: What’s the Difference?

-Pumping is the act of removing waste from the tank.
-Cleaning is the broader maintenance visit that includes pumping, plus baffle inspection, filter cleaning, and a system check.
-A pump-and-go visit gets the waste out.
+Pumping is the act of pumping the tank down and removing built-up waste.
+Cleaning is the broader maintenance visit that includes pumping, baffle inspection, system-specific filter service, and a system check.
+A pump-and-go visit may stop at the tank.
 A cleaning visit catches small problems before they grow.

 In practice, most homeowners use both words for the same scheduled visit.
 We do too.
 The point is what gets checked while we have the lid open.